pysnippet/django-forbid/docs/integration/settings/variables.md

 Unlike the `DEVICES` list, where the middleware decides whether to permit or forbid access based on the `!` prefix, the `COUNTRIES` and `TERRITORIES` use the `ACTION` variable that defines the action that needs to be performed for the users from the listed countries or territories.
 Possible values are `FORBID` and `PERMIT`.

-### Period

-- Key: `PERIOD`
-- Type: `int`
-- Default: `0`

-The `PERIOD` variable defines the period of time in seconds for the next access check to the requested resource.
-It is optimal to set this when VPN detection is enabled so that users will not be disgusted by frequent redirections - with the default value, it will check for VPN for each done request.

 ### VPN